 Digital Financial Services Pilot Activity (Buy-in)

-$1 Million • Implemented by Palladium International, LLC. • 2022-2024
+$1 million • Implemented by Palladium International, LLC. • 2022-2024

 The Digital Financial Services Pilot Activity is designed to stimulate a dynamic and competitive digital financial services market in the West Bank and Gaza.
 The interventions under this Activity will coalesce around two core objectives: (1) building partnerships to facilitate digital payment services for small and medium enterprises (SMEs); and (2) enhancing financial literacy and digital financial services adoption by SMEs and underserved populations, including women, youth, the unbanked, and the underbanked.